Kristina01111000/WordPressTheme/README.md

 	-> cannot get the columns to match up on top  :(
 		-> check how to fix this online
 	-> get images/ video from dr w
+	-> fix layout of icon and login button on front page